College Board announces changes to AP exams, additional resources

 March 23, 2020

-In response to the effects of the COVID-19 outbreak, The College Board recently announced several changes to their AP exams for this year and have provided online resources to help students study.
+In response to the effects of the COVID-19 outbreak, the College Board announced several changes to their AP exams for this year and have provided online resources to help students study.

 The AP exams this spring will be administered online and at home.
 All of them will be reduced to 45 minutes long, have no multiple choice questions, and be “assessing a reduced scope of content,” according to an email sent out by DGN Assistant Principal of Student Support Erin Ludwick.